Espresso-Aficionados/website/recommendations/midrange-machines.md

 - The group design does not do well with overfilled baskets; don't over-dose your basket with this machine.

-## Machines I would not recommend:
+## Not Recommended:
  Compared to the above options, these machines are generally too expensive for the features and functionality they offer.
 If you get a good deal on one used, then it may be worth considering.

-Profitec Pro 500 ($2000 US)
+#### Profitec Pro 500 ($2000 US)
 *In Short:* Not bad, but too expensive compared to others on the market.
 Most PID E61 heat exchanger machines are similar to this one.
-A PID on the steam boiler of a heat exchanger is kind of a gimmick - it does nothing to control the brew water temperature, which still relies on getting the thermosiphon tuning correct and/or flushing the group.
+PID control of the steam boiler of a heat exchanger is kind of a gimmick - it does nothing to control the brew water temperature, which still relies on getting the thermosiphon tuning correct (which slows recovery time down massively) or flushing the group of overheated water.

 **The Good:**
 - Large 2L boiler